 How to Upgrade to the Latest Version

 You can always upgrade from one Ubuntu release to the next one.
 For example, you can now upgrade directly from Ubuntu 17.10 to Ubuntu 18.04 LTS.
-But you can’t upgrade from Ubuntu 16.04 LTS yet—you’ll have to wait for Ubuntu 18.04.1 LTS, which is expected on July 26, 2018.
+You can upgrade from Ubuntu 16.04 LTS, too.

 To upgrade to the latest available version of Ubuntu, press Alt+F2, type the following command, and press Enter: